Developer-Led vs. Developer-Championed: Why Security Needs More Than Just Dev Buy-In

 ❌ Leadership blind spots on security execution.

-With a developer-engaged, security-backed approach, organizations gain:
+With a developer-championed, security-backed approach, organizations gain:

 ✅ Faster remediation times through intelligent prioritization.